Lees' second ton gives Durham chance of victory

 Division Two leaders Durham will seek to turn a lead of 391 runs into a fifth win of the season on the final day of their County Championship meeting with Leicestershire after opener Alex Lees posted his second hundred of the match.

-Lees, who made 101 in the first innings, was stranded on 99 when bad light threatened to end play but after stewing in the dressing room for almost three quarters of an hour, he was able to celebrate shortly after the resumption.
+Lees, who made 101 in the first innings, was stranded on 99 when bad light threatened to end play, but after stewing in the dressing room for almost three quarters of an hour, he was able to celebrate shortly after the resumption.

 The left-hander, scoring tons in each innings for the first time in his first-class career, finished on 138 not out with David Bedingham unbeaten on 112, the third-wicket pair having added 212 so far as Durham closed on 296 for two.

-Earlier, Leicestershire made 422 but were still 95 behind on first innings, despite Colin Ackermann's fine 146, Ben Raine taking four for 114 and on-loan leg spinner Matt Parkinson three for 115.
+Earlier, Leicestershire made 422 but were still 95 behind on first innings, despite Colin Ackermann's fine 146, with Ben Raine taking four for 114 and on-loan leg spinner Matt Parkinson three for 115.

 Durham skipper Scott Borthwick will look to declare early, bearing in mind it took his bowlers almost 110 overs to take 10 first-innings wickets on a pitch still holding together, and with the seemingly batter-friendly Kookaburra ball.